-Pelvic floor physical therapy is an advanced specialization, which means we treat the entire musculoskeletal system.
-Our patients commonly seek help within our pelvic specialty for:
+Pelvic floor physical therapy is an advanced orthopedic specialization, which means we treat the entire musculoskeletal system.

-- visceral mobilization and myofascial release to enhance fertility (combined with IVF and acupuncture)
+- visceral mobilization and myofascial release to decrease adhesions associated with endometriosis and/or to enhance fertility (useful when combined with IVF and acupuncture)

 - therapeutic yoga